iuhjui-sugar/boringssl/rust/bssl-crypto/README.md

 ```

 Unlike BoringSSL itself, this crate does not attempt to handle allocation failures.
 If an allocation fails, functions in this crate will panic.

+WARNING - As with BoringSSL this should *NOT* be considered to have a stable
+API.
+If you use this crate you must be prepared to adapt your code to future
+changes as they occur and make your code no longer compile.